| The

 C.B.
 PRUMLER

-In answer to your favour No. 501, dated 3rd March 1893, I beg to request you to communicate the following officially to Lala Deen Dayal Esq.
+In answer to your favour No. 501, dated 3rd March 1893, I beg to

 That the Album has been at his request presented to His I.& R. Majesty.